jordwest/ipqr/README.md

-  -a, --path string       Specify a path at the end of the URL -p, --port int          The port number to append to the end of the host, if any (default -1) -r, --protocol string   The protocol to prepend (default "http")
+  -a, --path string       Specify a path at the end of the URL -p, --port int          The port number to append to the end of the host, if any (default -1) -r, --protocol string   The protocol to prepend (default "http") -v, --version           Show the version number and exit
 ```

 #### Use a specific port and path